-Public Utility District No 1 of Mason County January 1, 2013 through December 31, 2013
+Public Utility District No. 1 of Mason County January 1, 2014 through December 31, 2014

-Board of Commissioners Public Utility District No 1 of Mason County Shelton, Washington
+Board of Commissioners Public Utility District No. 1 of Mason County Shelton, Washington

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Public Utility District No 1 of Mason County, Washington, as of and for the year ended December 31, 2013, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, and have issued our report thereon dated December 12, 2014.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Public Utility District No. 1 of Mason County, Washington, as of and for the year ended December 31, 2014, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, and have issued our report thereon dated November 17, 2015.
+As discussed in Note 13 to the financial statements, during the year ended December 31, 2014, the District implemented Governmental Accounting Standards Board Statement No. 65, Items Previously Reported as Assets and Liabilities.